Land of the Pharaohs: Production

 Hawks had between 3,000 and 10,000 extras working each day during the fifty-plus day shooting schedule.
 The government supplied those extras, half of whom were soldiers in the Egyptian Army.

 The film was shot on location in Egypt and in Rome's Titanus studios.
 For scenes showing the pyramid under construction, the film crew cleared the sand away from a 90 ft deep shaft that was part of the unfinished pyramid of Baka.
 Elsewhere, they built a ramp and foundation the size of the original pyramid, where thousands of extras were filmed pulling huge stone blocks.
 Other scenes were shot at a limestone quarry at Tourah, near Cairo, and at Aswan, a granite quarry located 500 mi away.
-At these sites, 9,787 actors were filmed for one scene.
+At these sites, 9,787 actors were filmed in a single scene.

 The costume designs are the work of French painter and costume designer Mayo, who worked on Les Enfants du paradis (1945) and La Beauté du diable (1950).